JuliaDynamics/ComplexityMeasures.jl/docs/src/index.md

     Datseris & Parlitz, Springer 2022.

 In the literature, the term "entropy" is used (and abused) in multiple contexts.
-The API and documentation of Entropies.jl aim to clarify some aspects of its usage, and to provide a simple way to obtain probabilities, entropies, or other complexity measures.
+The API and documentation of ComplexityMeasures.jl aim to clarify some aspects of its usage, and to provide a simple way to obtain probabilities, entropies, or other complexity measures.

 ### Probabilities